-For $l+1 < j$, $M_2$ ``skips'' all clusters between $i_l$ and $i_j$, see Figure \ref{fig:cyclicalexchangeorder2}.
-For $l > j$ we get a cyclical movement ``skipping'' all clusters $C_{i_r}$ with $r < j$ or $r > l$, \cf\ Figure \ref{fig:cyclicalexchangeorder3}.
-In both cases, we find a (cyclical) movement that leaves different components of the clustering vectors unchanged: $w(M_2)$ does not change cluster $i_{l+1}$, whereas $w(M_1)$ does.
-Therefore, the respective vectors cannot be collinear to the one of $M_1$.
-This is a contradiction to Lemma \ref{vectorscollinear}. \end{proof}
+For $l+1 < j$, $M_2$ skips all clusters between $i_l$ and $i_j$, see Figure \ref{fig:cyclicalexchangeorder2}.
+For $l > j$ we obtain a cyclical movement skipping all clusters $C_{i_r}$ with $r < j$ or $r > l$, c.f.
+Figure \ref{fig:cyclicalexchangeorder3}.
+In both cases, there exists a (cyclical) movement that leaves different components of the clustering vectors unchanged.
+In particular, $M_2$ does not change cluster $i_{l+1}$, but $M_1$ does.
+Therefore, the vectors $w(M_1)$ and $w(M_2)$ cannot be collinear, contradicting Lemma \ref{vectorscollinear}. \endproof

 \begin{lemma} If no three points in $X$ lie on a single line, then $\abs{\mathcal{M}_{\geq 2}} \leq 1$. \end{lemma}